hkotek/hkotek.com/research.md

 This project focuses on the syntax, semantics, and processing behavior of *most* in subject position.
 We argue that *most* is ambiguous between a *proportional* reading, which can be paraphrased as 'more than half,' and a *superlative* reading, which is usually associated with the determiner *the most*.
 Evidence comes from an array of experiments and from judgment data.

 to appear
 : Kotek, Hadas, Yasutada Sudo, and Martin Hackl.
-[Experimental investigations of ambiguity: The case of *most*](http://semanticsarchive.net/Archive/TliOGUyM/most2014).
-Natural Language Semantics.
+[Experimental investigations of ambiguity: The case of *most*](http://semanticsarchive.net/Archive/TliOGUyM/most2014). *Natural Language Semantics*.

 2012
 : Kotek, Hadas, Yasutada Sudo, and Martin Hackl. [*Many* readings of *Most*](Kotek%20-%20Many%20readings%20of%20most.pdf).
 2012.
 Handout, presented at CLS 48 (with [Yasutada Sudo](http://web.mit.edu/ysudo/www/) and [Martin Hackl](http://web.mit.edu/hackl/www/)).

 2011
-: Kotek, Hadas, Yasutada Sudo, Edwin Howard, and Martin Hackl. [*Most* Meanings are Superlative](Most%20meanings%20are%20superlative.pdf).
-Syntax and Semantics 37: Experiments at the Interfaces, ed.
+: Kotek, Hadas, Yasutada Sudo, Edwin Howard, and Martin Hackl. [*Most* Meanings are Superlative](Most%20meanings%20are%20superlative.pdf). *Syntax and Semantics* 37: Experiments at the Interfaces, ed.
 Jeff Runner, 101-145.
 ISBN: 978-1-78052-374-3.

 2011
 : Kotek, Hadas, Yasutada Sudo, Edwin Howard, and Martin Hackl.
-[Three Readings of *Most*](Three%20readings%20of%20most-final.pdf).
-Proceedings of Semantics and Linguistic Theory (SALT) 21, eds.
+[Three Readings of *Most*](Three%20readings%20of%20most-final.pdf). *Proceedings of Semantics and Linguistic Theory (SALT) 21*, eds.
 Ashton, Neil, Anca Chereches and David Lutz, 353-372.

 Understanding Hebrew questions